8bitFra/macroRecorder/README.md

 Player and recording can be interrupted at any time by pressing and releasing ESC.

+You can add "-play macro.txt" in order to automatically start a macro when the software is opened.

 Known Issues
 ----
 You cannot hold down more than two keys and have it function properly (e.g. Ctrl+Alt+Del won't work).
 This is due JNativeHook's listeners.